Kighoorobosa/SQL/README.md

 # Global Land Analysis - An SQL Report

 ## Introduction
-This is an SQL project on global land analysis of an dummy datasets called **Lands**.
+This SQL project focuses on analyzing global land data from a fictional dataset named **Lands**.
-The project is to provide insight in to how land and forest has evolved over time.
+The objective is to gain insights into the historical evolution of land and forest coverage worldwide.

-**_Disclaimer_**: _All datasets and reports do not represent any country, region, or lands but are just a dummy dataset to demonstrate the capabilities of SQL in data analysis._
+**_Disclaimer_**:_The datasets and reports provided in this repository are purely fictitious and do not correspond to any real countries, regions, or land areas.
+They have been created solely for the purpose of demonstrating the capabilities of SQL in data analysis_.
 ## Problem statement
 1.What are the total number of countries involved in deforestation?